 Costa Rica follows the Southern Hemisphere academic calendar which means that the fall semester begins in early August and ends with final exams in early December; the spring semester begins in early March and ends with final exams in early July.
 There is a two-week break in July and a month and a half break in December.
 Students who want to study in Costa Rica for a year may want to consider studying a consecutive spring and fall term with the two week break in between.
 Students may also study in the fall and spring, but need to know that housing isn't provided from mid-December to the end of January because of UCR's summer break.
 Students could use this time to return to the United States, travel, or volunteer at a national park.
 Sometimes it is possible to stay with the host family during the break, but it can't be guaranteed.

 Students live with host families during their time in Costa Rica.
 The Grupo de Kansas on-site staff members arrange individual host family placements for each student after reviewing each student's host family preferences.
-Many host families have been receiving Grupo de Kansas students for many years, so they are used to helping American students adjust to the Costa Rican culture and are warm and welcoming.
-Housing includes three meals a day and can accommodate most dietary restrictions.
+Many host families have been receiving Grupo de Kansas students for many years, so they are used to helping U.S. students adjust to the Costa Rican culture and are warm and welcoming.
+Housing includes three meals a day and host families can accommodate most dietary restrictions.
 When possible, several Grupo de Kansas students are placed in the same neighborhood.
 Students take the very reliable, inexpensive city bus system to travel from their residence to the University.

 The program places students with host families because of the great strides students have in their language learning ability and it allows them to become more integrated in Costa Rican society and the culture.
 Students consistently report that host families are one of the highlights of their experience in Costa Rica.